Environmental Protection Agency (EPA).

 - Lead investigation, including dust, paint, soil sampling and onsite testing; clearance, inspection, hazard screen, risk assessment and elevated blood lead investigation activities.

 Applicability to Renovations

-- The paint involved in the renovation is determined to be lead-free by a certified lead inspector, risk assessor or by a certified renovator using an EPA-recognized test kit.
+- The paint involved in the renovation is determined to be lead-free by a certified lead inspector, risk assessor or hazard investigator or by a certified renovator using an Oregon-recognized test kit.